Subscribe to the Queen of Green Digest

 Veggies make delicious stew, mashed potatoes thicken any stock.

 Freezing food takes only takes a moment and extends the life of what isn’t getting eaten right away.

 Swimming in leftovers or perishable garden produce?
-Bring it to your workplace, local food bank or check online to see which charities take food donations.
+Check online to see which charities take food donations.